qmacro/qmacro.github.io/src/posts/2005-05-20-hacking-the-sap-service-portal-to-make-oss-notes-better.md

 ## Watch the Screencast

-I put together a screencast which demonstrates the creation of the OSS note bookmark, a visit to an OSS note page before OssNoteFix, the installation of the OssNoteFix user script, and the visit to an OSS note page after the installation.
+I put together [a screencast](/images/2005/05/ossnotefix.gif) which demonstrates the creation of the OSS note bookmark, a visit to an OSS note page before OssNoteFix, the installation of the OssNoteFix user script, and the visit to an OSS note page after the installation.
 I’d already set up the SSO before I started recording, as that would have taken too long (and would be too boring to watch!)
 (Top tip: the screencast is at 800×600, so hit F11 to get fullscreen mode in your browser.
 Also, it’s a 3 Meg file, so please be patient while it comes down the pipe!).

-(Screencast no longer available)

 ## Caveat Emptor